Some Finite Sample Properties of the Sign Test: Results

 \begin{assumption} Let $Y \sim \text{N}(\mu, (1-\rho)\mathbf{I}_q + \rho \cdot \iota \iota^T)$ be equicorrelated normal random variables. \end{assumption}

 Consider again test \ref{test_standard}.
-We show that under $H_0$, when $\mu = \mu_0$, the test will over-reject: \begin{theorem} Given assumption \ref{assumption--equicorrelation}, suppose that $\mu = \mu_0$, $\rho > 0$, $q > 1$ and $\alpha < 0.25$.
-Then Furthermore, as $\rho \to 1$, $E[\phi_n(Y)] \to 1$. \end{theorem} In other words, the sign test could mistake correlation for violation of the null.
+We show that under $H_0$, when $\mu = \mu_0$, the test will over-reject: \begin{proposition} Given Assumption \ref{assumption--equicorrelation}, suppose that $\mu = \mu_0$, $\rho > 0$, $q > 1$ and $\alpha < 0.25$.
+Then Furthermore, as $\rho \to 1$, $E[\phi_n(Y)] \to 1$. \end{proposition} In other words, the sign test could mistake correlation for violation of the null.
 Intuitively, the sign test checks for balance of the signs around the mean.
 If the variables are positively correlated, there will be an unusually large number of random variables with the same sign relative to independence, so that the test wrongly rejects.

-Our result complements a large literation showing that the usual $t$- and Wald tests can experience significant size distortion when dependence is ignored (see for instance \cite{bdm2004} and \cite{cgm2008}).
+Our result is stated for the two-sided test, though the analogous result for the one-sided test follows straightforwardly.
+Our counterexample complements a large literature showing that the usual $t$- and Wald tests can experience significant size distortion when dependence is ignored (see for instance \citealt{bdm2004, cgm2008}).

 To further understand size distortion under equicorrelation, we compute asymptotic power numerically.
 This is possible because the size (in particular equation \ref{equation--gb2009} in appendix A.2) can be expressed as a scalar integral that can be quickly and accurately computed using Gauss-Hermite quadratures.
 We evaluate the power of the test at $5\%$ and $10\%$ levels of significance using 1000 nodes.
 The results are presented in figures \ref{fig:powerrand5random} and \ref{fig:powerrand10random} respectively.